This Rare Event Could Eclipse September’s Disastrous Reputation

 So, what exactly is this dynamic that could push stocks (especially AI stocks) higher?
 How does it emerge?
 Why is it so rare, and how does it drive stocks higher?

-We plan to answer all those questions and more in an emergency briefing this coming Wednesday at 8 p.m.
+We plan to answer all those questions and more in an urgent briefing this coming Wednesday, September 11, at 8 p.m.
 ET, aimed to help you prepare for this rare economic dynamic.

 I believe it will send a group of stocks soaring higher than anyone can imagine.